heitor-jsr/L2-Code-Challange/03/README.md

 If everything went smoothly enough, you can use [Insomnia](https://insomnia.rest/download) to run the API methods and manipulate the database.

-To use the methods, you can user the following comand in the terminal:
+To use the methods, you can use the following comand in the terminal:

 ```sh
 npm run dev